ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

 ```

-Notice the line, "_Deploy Safe to 0x1DE5B48F80eC78Bf74644EFdCbB5750Cb7B25114_", informs us that our safe contract lives at the address `0x1DE5B48F80eC78Bf74644EFdCbB5750Cb7B25114`.For demonstration purposes, we will utilize this address For this section of the article.
+Notice the line, "_Deploy Safe to 0x1DE5B48F80eC78Bf74644EFdCbB5750Cb7B25114_", informs us that our safe contract lives at the address `0x1DE5B48F80eC78Bf74644EFdCbB5750Cb7B25114`.
+For demonstration purposes, we will utilize this address For this section of the article.

 Lets inspect our Safe details by running the following: